-This Umami Burger is filled with flavor but simple to make.
-Charred chiles, garlic aioli & soy sauce bring these grilled burgers to the next level!
+This Green Chile Cheeseburger is filled with flavor but simple to make.
+Charred chiles, garlic aioli & soy sauce bring these grilled burgers to the next level with umami flavor!

 There’s nothing crazy going on here – It’s simple really.
 The burger patties are seasoned with just a bit of salt and grilled.
 But, to amp up that umami a bit more, we’re going to sprinkle them with tamari during the cooking process.
 This keeps the burgers extra moist and gives them a great savory flavor.
 Yum!
 Top the burgers with a slice of cheese during the last minute of grill time – mmm, melty goodness!

 The umami burgers are topped with Anaheim and poblano peppers which have been charred, skinned, and seasoned with a bit of salt.
 They’re super flavorful and smoky with a bit of sweetness and not too much heat.
 Also added to the mix is a garlic aioli of sorts (really, it’s just garlic mayo).

 To serve it all up we’re bunning it up on a – wait for it… King’s Hawaiian Roll.
 Yep – This makes me SO happy!
 The bit of sweetness in the rolls is SO AMAZING with the heat from those peppers and the garlicky spread.
 Umami squared – for reals.